codenvibes/CS/11_DIGITAL_FORENSICS/WINDOWS FORENSICS.md

 - Registry entries (on Windows)
 - System event logs

-When performing forensic analysis, you will often hear the word 'artifact'.
-Forensic artifacts are essential pieces of information that provide evidence of human activity.
-For example, during the investigation of a crime scene, fingerprints, a broken button of a shirt or coat, the tools used to perform the crime are all considered forensic artifacts.
-All of these artifacts are combined to recreate the story of how the crime was committed.

 In computer forensics, forensic artifacts can be small footprints of activity left on the computer system.
 On a Windows system, a person's actions can be traced back quite accurately using computer forensics because of the various artifacts a Windows system creates for a given activity.
 These artifacts often reside in locations 'normal' users won't typically venture to.
 For our purposes, these artifacts can be analyzed to provide the trial of activity for an investigation.

 ### 2. Windows Registry and Forensics

 ### 3. Accessing registry hives offline